 With availability zones, you can design and operate applications and databases that automatically transition between zones without interruption.
 Azure availability zones are highly available, fault tolerant, and more scalable than traditional single or multiple datacenter infrastructures.

-You can build high availability into your application architecture by using Azure services that deliver resiliency.
+You can design resilient solutions by using Azure services that use availability zones.
 Co-locate your compute, storage, networking, and data resources across an availability zone, and replicate this arrangement in other availability zones.

 Azure availability zones-enabled services are designed to provide the right level of resiliency and flexibility.
 They can be configured in two ways.
 They can be either zone redundant, with automatic replication across zones, or zonal, with instances pinned to a specific zone.
 You can also combine these approaches.

 Some organizations require high availability of availability zones and protection from large-scale phenomena and regional disasters.
 Azure regions are designed to offer protection against localized disasters with availability zones and protection from regional or large geography disasters with disaster recovery, by making use of another region.
 To learn more about business continuity, disaster recovery, and cross-region replication, see Cross-region replication in Azure.